moukau2017/bengali-word-segmentation/README.md

 # ✨ Key Features

-- Handwritten word segmentation using Swin Transformer and Mask R-CNN
+- Handwritten word segmentation using Swin Transformer and Mask R-CNN.
-- Designed for Bengali handwritten school answer-book images containing dense and irregular handwriting
+- Designed for Bengali handwritten images.
-- Handles challenging scenarios such as varying handwriting styles, irregular spacing, touching words, superscripts, subscripts, and noise artifacts
+- Handles challenging scenarios such as varying handwriting styles, irregular spacing, touching words, superscripts, subscripts, and noise artifacts.
-- Trained and evaluated on a manually annotated dataset collected from multiple Bengali-medium schools
+- Trained and evaluated on a manually annotated dataset collected from multiple Bengali-medium schools.
-- Demonstrates superior performance
+- Demonstrates superior performance.
-- Evaluated using standard COCO metrics (AP50 and AP75) along with word-level Precision, Recall, and F1-score
+- Evaluated using standard COCO metrics (AP50 and AP75) along with word-level Precision, Recall, and F1-score.
-- Visualization of segmentation outputs
+- Visualization of segmentation outputs.
-- Provides reproducible evaluation and visualization pipelines for independent verification
+- Provides reproducible evaluation and visualization pipelines for independent verification.
-- Provided trained model, test set and corresoponding annotation for model performance varification
+- The trained model, test set, and corresponding annotations are provided for model performance verification.
-- Supports COCO-format annotations

 ---

 # 📄 Citation & Resources